Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ## Go Deeper, Brother

-We can use `gdb` to gain confidence (or to invalidate) our new theory.
+We can use `gdb` to gain confidence in (or to invalidate) our new theory.
 We know the address of our `plt`, so let's print out that memory and see if it got loaded even before our code runs.

 Cool.
 And we can confirm this points to the area of virtual memory which `strace` told us that `libc` got read to.
 So this is definitley not a function call inside our code. `libc` is providing the implementation.